janesh-kiddev/janesh/README.md

 # 💫 About Me:
+💡I would like to collaborate on projects
+🕸️A coffee coder
-I'm currently a computer science major with Business systems
+👤I'm currently a computer science major with Business systems

 # 💻 Tech Stack: